xzuyn/ROCm-Guides/VLAD_SD.Next/README.md

 ## Step 6 (Option 2):
 Go into your repositories folder that can be found in your automatic folder.

-Run this commands:
+Run this command:

-`cd repositories/`
+`cd repositories`

 ## Step 7 (Option 2):
 Clone pytorch.

+Run this command:

 `git clone https://github.com/pytorch/pytorch`